adaptive-intelligent-robotics/Uncertain_Quality_Diversity/README.md

 	- `core` itself also contains the two files defining the reevaluation mechanisms described above
 	- `core/containers` defines the necessary containers for the UQD algorithms, in particular, the Depth container
 	- `core/emitter` defines the necessary emitters
-- `tasks` contains the definition of the additional tasks
+- `tasks` contains the definition of the additional tasks, in particular uqd_benchmark.py contains the definition of the UQD Benchmark tasks proposed in [Benchmark tasks for Quality-Diversity applied to Uncertain domains](https://arxiv.org/abs/2304.12454)
 - `analysis` contains the files necessary to plot the graphs used in the paper
 - `singularity` contains all the files necessary to build and execute a singularity container to reproduce the paper results.